Kaho Minami: Life and career

 Other notable appearances internationally are Oh, Lucy!
 (2017) with actor Josh Hartnett, Gensan Punch (2021) by Filipino director Brillante Mendoza, and Pachinko, a 2022 TV series by Apple TV+ based on Min Jin Lee's novel of the same name.

 Personal life

 Minami was married to actor Ken Watanabe from 2005 until 2018.
 Their divorce was announced about a year after a media outlet reported that Watanabe, who later admitted to the allegation, had been cheating on Minami.

 She focuses on various volunteer projects including the enlightenment activities of sharing her own experience as a breast cancer survivor.
-She is regarded as one of the most influential Japanese women.